kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 ###### How can someone using this feature know that it is working for their instance?

-No metrics will expose this.
-Examining kubelet logs whould inform that the cgroup driver setting instructed by the runtime is being used.
+The metric `cri_losing_support` when `version == 1.36` will indicate those nodes will be out of support in 1.36.
+If that metric is unpopulated, the feature is on (as it's GA) and the flag fallback is not being used.

 After GA, the CgroupDriver configuration option and the `--cgroup-driver` flag will be removed in a future release, in accordance with the